giuseppeg/giuseppeg.github.com/_posts/2020-04-05-what-would-you-do-if-you-didnt-have-to-work.md

 I would travel around [Sicily](https://www.instagram.com/p/B6iHA0DFeky/) to visit all the places I haven't been in my life.

 I would also love to spend some time in eastern Europe.
-Everything there seems more authentic and fascinating, probably because wealth and capitalism hasn't ruined everything yet.
+Everything there seems more authentic and fascinating, probably because wealth and capitalism haven't ruined everything yet.

 Then I would probably like to teach a bit, do an internship as cook or [bake pizza](https://www.instagram.com/p/B-hv8heD0Xe/) and maybe start some side project i.e. work on my "baby" whatever that'd be.